designerbrett/trestles-hugo/site/content/post/don’t-give-up-on-your-colicky-baby.md

 ---
 title: Don’t give up on your colicky baby
 date: 2013-10-21T07:04:00.000Z
-tags: >-
-  List [ "infant colic" "San Clemente Chiropractor" "baby colic" "chiropractor san clemente" "pediatric chiropractic" "infantile colic" "San Clemente Chiropractic" ]
+tags: ["infant colic" "San Clemente Chiropractor" "baby colic" "chiropractor san clemente" "pediatric chiropractic" "infantile colic" "San Clemente Chiropractic"]
 description: >-
   If you were to walk into a coffee shop on any given morning and ask for a raise of hands from those who have taken their children to the dentist you’d